IBM/ibm_zos_zosmf/docs/source/roles/README_zmf_cpm_manage_software_instance.rst

 zmf_cpm_manage_software_instance
 =================================

-**IBM z/OSMF collection** provides provides an Ansible role, referred to as **zmf_cpm_manage_software_instance**, to manage a provisioned instance of z/OS middleware/software.
+**IBM z/OSMF collection** provides an Ansible role, referred to as **zmf_cpm_manage_software_instance**, to manage a provisioned instance of z/OS middleware/software.
 Various management such as starting or stopping the instance can be performed using this role.
 When software service instance is not required any more, it can be deprovisioned using this role.

 Role Variables
 --------------